NicolaZarbo/bioinf-algorithms-static/README.md

 # Bioniformatics algorithms

-A collection of applications and usefull links for the bioinformatics course (computer science engineering at polimi).
+A collection of applications meant to be usefull for the study for the bioinformatics course (computer science engineering at polimi).

 [=> The application <=](https://nicolazarbo.github.io/bioinf-html-js-algorithms/)
+This project started as a way to experiment and try using some of the algorithm studied during the course, and later became a place to exercise in UX.

 ## Available calculators